mrnorman/YAKL/README.md

 ### Managed Memory

-To use CUDA Managed Memory or HIP pinned memory, add `-D__MANAGED__` to the compiler flags.
+To use CUDA Managed Memory or HIP pinned memory, add `-DYAKL_MANAGED_MEMORY` to the compiler flags.
 This will make your life much easier when porting a Fortran code to a GPU-enabled C++ code because all data allocated with the Fortran hooks of YAKL will be avilable on the CPU and the GPU without having to transfer it explicitly.
 However, it is always recommended to handle the transfers yourself eventually for improved efficiency.

 ### Pool Allocator